 You had a standard ÖBB ticket from Salzburg to Vienna and got on the first train towards Vienna.
 Unfortunately the first train towards Vienna was a Westbahn train.

 The Westbahn is a private train company that runs fast trains between Vienna and Salzburg.

 In 2011 it took up an hourly service between Vienna Westbahnhof and Salzburg, using smart double-deck trains.
 Its tickets were about half the price of what the national rail operator ÖBB charged, and the trains had free WiFi - something unheard of in those days.
 At least on trains.

 Westbahn trains are electric multiple units formed of six (or four) double deck coaches.
-They are made by Stadler in Switzerland and called KISS.
+They run at up to 200 km/h (125 mph) between Vienna and Salzburg.
 Similar trains run in Swiss regional services, but also in Luxembourg, Georgia and Azerbaijan.

 Good trains.
 I like them.
 Here is an interactive tour.

 Coach numbers are 100, 200, 300, 400, 500 and 600.
 Theoretically, on this train coach 100 is always facing Salzburg and coach 600 always facing Vienna.

 Westbahn has two classes, but it doesn't call it that.
 Westbahn say that all their seats are first class.

 However, here is what you can expect on the other Vienna-Salzburg train: